 Global – The sports and lifestyle retailer is connecting its global fan base through a branded audio show.
 The project, NikeLab Radio, is part of the brand’s Nike Tokyo Live platform, and includes a podcast show, music playlists, video content and audio playlists of readings to aid relaxation and promote restorative sleep.

-Available to stream within the Nike App and on major streaming platforms, the initiative also provides a global stage for Japanese creators such as fashion designer Jun Takahashi and streetwear designer and influencer Hiroshi Fujiwara.
-By tapping influential voices from the nation, the brand can stimulate cultural interest within Japan, while inspiring viewers to 'unite through the common love of sports to move, watch, listen, and create.'
+Available to stream within the Nike app and on major streaming platforms, the initiative also provides a global stage for Japanese creators such as fashion designer Jun Takahashi and streetwear designer and influencer Hiroshi Fujiwara.
+By tapping influential voices from the nation, the brand can stimulate cultural interest in Japan, while inspiring viewers to 'unite through the common love of sports to move, watch, listen, and create'.